 When executed, Bam appends encrypted files with a .bam extension name and targets a large number of file types that include font, programming, database, word processor, and text file formats.

 Figure 3.
 Symbiom ransom note

 Meanwhile, run-of-the-mill ransomware variants still exist with the discovery of Symbiom (Ransom_CRYPTEARSYMB.A).
-This new variant adds ‘symbiom_ransomware_locked’ to the files it encrypts, besides a number of other file types that include Microsoft Office documents, as well as video, audio, and image file formats.
-Symbiom demands a ransom of 0.1 bitcoin (US$250) to decrypt the affected files.
+This new variant adds ‘symbiom_ransomware_locked’ to the files it encrypt.
+It encrypts a variety of file types that include Microsoft Office documents, as well as video, audio, and image file formats, and demands a ransom of 0.1 Bitcoin (US$250) to decrypt the files.

 Users and security administrators in organizations should stay vigilant against the diversifying threats of ransomware.
 Regularly backing up important files can mitigate the damage caused by a ransomware infection, but a multi-layered approach is key to defending all possible gateways from ransomware.